Do you suffer from stress?

 4. Build oxytocin.

-Oxytocin is known as the ‘love hormone ‘ because its produced when we make love, When we hug, when we are close to others.
+Oxytocin is known as the ‘love hormone ‘ because it’s produced when we make love, when we hug, and when we are close to others.
 It is also produced when we touch our own body, like on the chest, or the back of the head, or anywhere else that feels good.
-I love touching the inside of my arms and wrists for that because they are so sensitive.
+I love touching the inside of my arms and wrists, because they are so sensitive.
 But we can also produce oxytocin when we remember or think about someone we care about, and feel loved – it could be a spiritual leader like the Dalai Lama, or someone in your imagination.

 5. Build your resources.

 Resources are anything that help you feel better.
-So we can talk about external resources like talking to a friend, stroking your pet, going for a walk in nature, enjoying a time of day or season, staring in to space.
+So we can talk about external resources like talking to a friend, stroking your pet, going for a walk in nature, enjoying a time of day or season, or staring in to space.
 I like quiet time in the morning, when I sit and drink my cup of tea and get ready for my day.
-Even when I have an early start I wont miss it because I really appreciate the quiet. when I remember that time during my day – when i am busy – it has become an internal resource. remembering someone you love can also be a resource.
+Even when I have an early start, I won’t miss it because I really appreciate the quiet.
+When I remember that special time, later during my day – it has become an internal resource.
+Remembering your connection with someone you love can also be a resource.
 Having internal resources means you can calm your self down without external inputs.
-Sometimes I can get stressed for now particular reason, or fr example when I am running late for a train. i just tell myself CALM.
+Sometimes I can get stressed for now particular reason, or for example when I am running late for a train.
+I just tell myself ‘CALM’.
 Usually that is enough to get things back on track and I do calm myself down.

 6. Name and Notice

-As it says this one is quite simple, and it makes a real difference to your nervous system, to really notice the changes a and is a starting point to identify whats going on.
+As it says, this one is quite simple, and it makes a real difference to your nervous system, to really notice the changes and it’s a starting point to identify what’s going on.
 You can name it out loud or you can write it down.
-Make space for it and get curious about what is happening in your inner experience , and take a moment to really listen to your inner experience, This will also help over the long run to build a resilient nervous system.
+Make space for it and get curious about what is happening in your inner experience, and take a moment to really listen to your inner experience.
+This will also help over the long run to build a resilient nervous system.
 This one also comes from Deb Dana.
 This process is also at the core of focusing , which you can read about over here

 7. Build social connections.

 Ever noticed that sharing a problem usually helps you feel better a bout things.
-We are wired for connection – so reach out to someone else – or even a pet to help build your resiliency.
-It will help you feel more calm an resilient.
+We are wired for connection – so reach out to someone else – or even a pet, to help build your resiliency.
+It will help you feel more calm and resilient.